ndimaria/EE551FinalProject/README.md

 This repository will contain code relevant to Nicholas DiMaria's EE551 Engineering Programming: Python final project.

 ## Description ##
 For this project I created a stock quote tracker.
 This application will allow a user to enter a symbol, or the name of a company that they are curious about the stock price.
 The program scrapes https://markets.businessinsider.com for all the information.
 If a stock ticker is entered, the programs displays the price, how much the price has changed (both percent and dollar amount), as well as the news.
 The news is displayed with a button below each news header to go to that website.
-If a company name is entered the search results for that company name are returned.
+If a company name is entered the search results for that company name are returned in a listbox.
+The correct company can then be selected from the listbox.

 ## How to install ##
 To download this application just clone this repository.
 Then install the following: